 Depending on the question or subject matter or existing ranking content, 1,200 words may actually be considered a short blog post, but in the last decade, we have found this word count is typically enough to do most queries justice.

 What is short-form content?

 On the flip side, anything less than 1,000 words is generally accepted as short-form content.
 In fact, at IMPACT, we very rarely publish a blog post that is shorter than 500 words, and that is only reserved for pieces supplemented by something visual like an infographic or video.

 Some publishers go so far as to publish “snackable” content that is only around 200 words, but this is typically reserved for breaking news where details are still developing.

 Far cry from the 300-500 word pieces you thought were novels in 2013, right?

 In 2019, Buzzsumo found that roughly 75% of B2B brands are still primarily producing short-form content, and there are likely two primary reasons for this:

 With modern consumers constantly on-the-go and multi-tasking, marketers have long assumed short-form content is the best way to provide information to people and keep their interest.

-Popular social media channels have set limits with this in mind (i.e. 240 characters on Twitter, 15-second stories on Instagram on top of a 24-hour expiration) and, when asked, 93% of B2B buyers even say they prefer shorter format content according to the Demand Gen Report 2019 Content Preferences Survey Report.
+Popular social media channels have set limits with this in mind (i.e. 240 characters on Twitter, 15-second stories on Instagram on top of a 24-hour expiration) and, when asked, 39% of B2B buyers reported that B2B vendors could improve their effectiveness by creating shorter content.

 People are busy.
 They want their answers quickly, and in theory, short-form content better enables you to cater to this.